 It was at Cypress Moon where we also learned the origins of the term “Singin’ River.”
 Before the TVA installed the Wilson Dam for hydroelectric power—along with many others on rivers throughout the South—the region was populated by Native Americans whose stories of the river running low and singing across the rocks (and mussels) inspired the nickname.

-We ended the trio of studio tours comprising our musical master’s at the famed FAME Music, where most say that the genesis of the Shoals Sound originated.
+We ended the trio of studio tours comprising our musical master’s at the famed Fame Recording Studios, where most say that the genesis of the Shoals Sound originated.
 The four musicians that started Muscle Shoals Sound Studio began their careers here, and just about every R&B or blues rock artist known to man has cut tracks in this very studio; plus, it’s also got that family feel as the widowed wife of Rick Hall, the legendary owner behind FAME who died earlier this year at 85, personally tells the tale of the studio’s backstory to visitors.

 The setup is disarmingly simple and hit on a theme we saw at all of the studios in the Florence and Muscle Shoals region: no frills, no ego, no pretension, no changes—an almost purposeful homage to the fact that each building itself doesn’t necessarily matter as much as the vibe of the South, the art of the engineers, the drive of the producers and the professional skill set of the musicians that have passed through their doors.

 On our way to our next stop, we swung by the Alabama Music Hall of Fame for a quick drop-in, but honestly, a music buff could easily spend an afternoon absorbing the history contained within these walls.
 The museum also has dedicated a significant portion of its offerings to children’s activities, with programs for all grade levels available while visiting.